depp57/portfolio-2024/README.md

 git push origin main
 ```

-3. It will trigger a Github Actions workflow that builds the website, containerizes it and pushes it to the docker registry.
+3. It will trigger a GitHub Actions workflow that builds the website, containerizes it and pushes it to the docker registry.

 4. Then, I update the Kubernetes deployment to use the new image. https://github.com/depp57/ops/blob/main/homelab/k8s/portfolio/base/deployment.yaml